 Lübeck is a city in Germany located in the state of Schleswig-Holstein.
-The old town center (Altstadt) has maintained the medieval appearance with old buildings and narrow streets.
+The old town center (Altstadt) has maintained its medieval appearance with old buildings and narrow streets.

-In the past the city could only be accessed through four gates, two of them, the Burgtor and Holstentor still exist.
+In the past, the city could only be accessed through four gates, and, two of them, the Burgtor and Holstentor still exist.

 Lübeck Germany – Photo Credit: Leonie Krickhuhn